snowfightcode/snowfightcode/docs/index.md

-# SnowFight Code
+# SnowFight: Code

-Welcome to **SnowFight Code** - a competitive programming game where you write JavaScript bots to battle in snowball fights!
+Welcome to **SnowFight: Code** - a competitive programming game where you write JavaScript bots to battle in snowball fights!

 ## 🏆 League Results